 This course is focused on making a plan of action.
 You will discover how fundamental research can be combined with societal impact in various ways without a single-best option.
 You will have the opportunity to reflect on the impact of your own work, learn from other PhD candidates and other researchers working at the interface of research, policy and society.

 After this course you can:

 - understand the role of research and knowledge in society

-- Recognize common hindrances and dilemmas of transdisciplinary research
+- recognize common hindrances and dilemmas for making an impact;

 |Target Group:||PhD candidates who are interested in exploring the possibilities to enhance the societal relevance of their research.
 We welcome students from all disciplines, and in all phases of their study.|

 |Self-study hours:||small assignment finished before start of the course, approx. 4 hours|

 Dr. Harro Maat, Prof. Cees Leeuwis, Prof. Phil MacNaghten

 Panel discussion with prominent, advanced and early-career WUR scientists

 In an interactive learning programme with other PhD-candidates, you will be actively engaged during the two full days, first evening included.